Founder Austen Everett, was a nationally ranked goalkeeper for the Univ. of Miami while fighting her own battle with cancer.

 Everyday over 822 kids are diagnosed with cancer worldwide.
 In the United States, each year over 15,780 kids between the ages of 0 and 19 will be diagnosed with cancer.

-Recent studies by Nationwide Children’s Hospital, show that children who were involved in programs such as HTC were 2.5 times more likely to have fewer unplanned hospital admissions, and 1.9 times more likely to have fewer unplanned emergency visits compared to patients of similar age, gender, disease category, and disease complexity.
+Recent studies by Nationwide Children’s Hospital, show that children who were involved in programs such as the Honorary Team Captain Program are 2.5 times more likely to have fewer unplanned hospital admissions, and 1.9 times more likely to have fewer unplanned emergency visits compared to patients of similar age, gender, disease category, and disease complexity.